 Lifestyle in Zihuatanejo

 I visited an old friend many years ago in this sleepy fishing village.
 I have to tell you… until I looked it up, I didn’t even know where Zihuatanejo was.
 How would I have ever guessed that after spending 20+ years in the real estate industry in Southern California, that I would live in this wonderful spot.
-My friend’s invitation to come down and catch a marlin, certainly changed my whole life.
+My friend’s invitation to come down and catch a marlin certainly changed my whole life.
 Who knows, maybe learning about this magical place might change yours too.

 A typical day for me is to go down to the local fruit and vegetable stand and get a fresh juice drink of my choice (I like carrot, celery, and apple).
 This sets me back about $1.50.
-I can have a nice breakfast for $3, or skip it, and wait till lunch and have my favorite choice of fish tacos with all the trimmings for about $5.
+I can have a nice breakfast for $3, or skip it, and wait until lunch and have my favorite choice of fish tacos with all the trimmings for about $5.

 Cost of Living in Zihuatanejo